zerosoftwere/open-gl-cube-demo/README.md

 # open-gl-cube-demo

 # About
-A Simple Cube with vertex color in openGL
+A Simple Cube with vertex color in openGL using
+GLSL Programmable pipeline

 ## Prerequisite